Australian Protectionist Party

-The Australian Protectionist Party (APP) is a minor Australian far-right anti-immigration party, focused on economic protectionism and white nationalism. and opposes refugees and asylum seekers and often participates in rallies such as the one outside the Villawood Immigration Detention Centre.
-Since its formation, the party has been active in protesting against the presence of asylum seekers and Muslims, and has also organised several protests against Sharia law being implemented in Australia.
+The Australian Protectionist Party (APP) is a minor nationalist political party in Australia.
+The party stated that it had been formed to fill the void of a pro-Australian party within the political arena based on traditional values.

-The party was registered as a federal political party with the Australian Electoral Commission on 18 January 2011 and deregistered on 18 June 2015.
+The APP was formed in 2007 as a splinter organization of the Australia First Party, party led by Jim Saleam.
+The party was registered as a federal political party with the Australian Electoral Commission (AEC) on 18 January 2011 and de-registered on 18 June 2015.
 The party continues to have an active website and seeks donations.
-Its current officeholders are not disclosed and its address is given as a PO Box in Tasmania.
+Its current officeholders are not disclosed and its address is given as a PO box in Tasmania.

 History

-On 10 September 2007, Andrew Phillips, described by the party as its national chairman and South Australian spokesman, formally announced the formation of the Australian Protectionist Party.
-The formation of the party was described as a split from the Australia First Party.
+Foundation and early years, 2007–2010

+Founded in 2007, the party was formed from a split with the Australia First Party (AFP) after initially being described as one of its three factions.
+By 2010, the party was believed to have adopted the 'BNP model under Nick Griffin', moving away from Neo-Nazism and toward an authentic voice for white nationalism and white alienation.
+This supposed change had come after a 2008 invitation from the party for a Nick Griffin speaking tour of Australia had been accepted.
+However, Griffin had been blocked from entering the country.

 Darrin Hodges ran unsuccessfully as a candidate in the 2008 elections for Sutherland Shire Council, coming last in his ward.
 At the 2010 Australian federal election, Hodges and Nicholas Hunter-Folkes (aka.
 Nick Folkes) ran a Senate ticket in New South Wales, running as independents, as APP was not registered in time.
 They received 1,864 votes or 0.04% of the vote.
 Andrew Phillips stood for the seat of Mayo in South Australia, also as an independent, receiving 993 votes or 1.08% of the votes.

-APP was registered as a federal political party with the Australian Electoral Commission on 18 January 2011.
+Registration, elections and de-registration, 2011–2015

 In June 2012, Andrew Phillips was described as the party's nominal leader, following the resignation of de facto party leader Darrin Hodges.
 In September 2012, NSW chairman Nick Folkes unsuccessfully contested the NSW council elections for the Municipality of Leichhardt, receiving 41 votes or 0.6% of the total vote for the ward.
 In December 2012, Folkes resigned from APP to form Party for Freedom, modeled on Wilder's Freedom Party, and taking the entire Sydney branch with him.
 Folkes' Party for Freedom appears to have links to Pauline Hanson's One Nation.

-At the 2013 Australian federal election for the Senate in NSW, the APP ticket of Mark Grech and Christian Johns received 2,424 votes or 0.06% of the vote.
-The AEC deregistered APP on 18 June 2015.
+At the 2013 federal election for the Senate for the state of New South Wales, the APP ticket of Mark Grech and Christian Johns received 2,424 votes or 0.06% of the vote.
+Two years later, on 18 June 2015, the party would be de-registered by the Australian Electoral Commission, but the APP would still operate as an organization.